 Accommodation and Food

-The houses are spacious and attractively decorated, and all have ethernet connections.
-All our houses have well-equipped kitchens and comfortable communal sitting-rooms.
+The accommodation is spacious and attractively decorated.
+All of our graduate accommodation has well-equipped kitchens and communal areas.
 The bedrooms are priced according to size, location, facilities, etc. Rooms vary in size and, although most are very large, and they are priced accordingly.
 Scouts (cleaners) come to clean the rooms once each week, and empty rubbish bins and clean kitchens and bathrooms.
 They do not wash your dishes.

-The types of facilities in the houses vary slightly but all come with laundry facilities.
-Recently, power showers have been put in a number of buildings.
+The types of facilities in the houses vary slightly according to which house/building you are in.
 Each room has internet access.

 Type of Accommodation